 In short, the network enables marketers to add budget to regular posts, which turns them into content-oriented ads that can reach beyond your LinkedIn follower base.
 Users on the network will see these ads in their newsfeed rather than their sidebar, resulting in significantly higher click through rates.

 Meanwhile, extensive targeting options that range from employers to education level, skills, and even specific job titles enable B2B marketers to reach the exact audience they’re looking for.

-2. Content Marketing on Site: LinkedIn Pulse
+2. Content Marketing on LinkedIn

 Of course, LinkedIn has not been immune to the content wave that has swept the marketing world over the past few years.
 As audiences are becoming increasingly immune to regular ads, the importance of high-quality content that engages visitors rather than promotes your company has continued to rise.